 Earlier Brood Rearing

-Solid Bottom Boards can help keep the hive warmer during in early Spring.
-Some beekeepers believe that a solid base encourages earlier brood rearing.
+They can help keep the hive warmer during in early Spring.
+Some beekeepers believe that a solid base encourages earlier bee brood rearing.

+This type of hive base is not without its challenges.
 All through the year, debris will drop down through the hive.
-Dropped pollen, beeswax, propolis and pests will accumulate on the solid floor.
-This accumulation of hive debris can cause pest problems.
-It should be cleaned several times a year.
+Dropped pollen, beeswax, bee propolis and pests will accumulate on the solid floor.

-With solid bottoms, you will need to purchase a special wire/sticky board combination to do a mite drop count.
+A special wire/sticky board combination is inserted into the hive.
 Otherwise, your honey bees will stick to the count board!